For more information, please call 304-526-2411

 The pelvic floor is the part of your body that’s made up of muscles, ligaments and connective tissues that support the pelvic organs― the bladder, vagina, uterus and rectum.
 Pelvic floor muscle weakness can lead to incontinence and pelvic prolapse.
 Problems can become more common with advancing age, but in people of all ages, the pelvic floor can be weakened or become painful due to:

-Molly J. O’Dell, OTR/L, CDT, is a therapist with specialized, advanced training in pelvic floor rehabilitation.
-She works closely with each patient and creates a program specifically designed for your personal needs and goals that will help you find your inner strength and get back to doing all the things you love.
+A therapist with specialized, advanced training in pelvic floor rehabilitation works closely with you to create a program specifically designed to address your symptoms and personal needs.
+The goal of the program is to strengthen your pelvic floor muscles to better support your bladder and other organs.
+This will help relieve your symptoms and improve your quality of life.
 Care is provided in an atmosphere that allows you to feel comfortable talking about health issues.
-Services include:

-The Pelvic Health Therapy Center is located in the Balance Center in the Fairfield Building at 1616 13th Avenue in Huntington, WV.
+The Pelvic Health Therapy Center is located inside the Balance Center in the Fairfield Building.
+Free parking is available in the lots beside and behind the building.

-Physician referral is required.
-We work with patients and their physicians to quickly and easily take referrals and schedule patients for treatment.
+A referral from your physician is required.
+Our staff works with patients and their physicians to quickly and easily take referrals and schedule patients for treatment.
 Most insurance is accepted, including Medicare, Medicaid, Blue Cross and commercial insurance.

 For more information about the Pelvic Health Therapy Center at Cabell Huntington Hospital, please call 304-526-2411.